 The University of Chicago is a Direct Lending institution and we are therefore able to offer you a streamlined Federal Loans process.
-To be considered for Federal Direct Loans, you will need to complete a Free Application for Federal Student Aid (FAFSA) and UChicago Application for Graduate Loans & Federal Assistance (UCAPP).
-On the FAFSA, you will need to list the University of Chicago as a recipient school and list our FAFSA code: E00377.
+To be considered for Federal Direct Loans, you will need to complete a FAFSA.
+On the FAFSA, you will need to list the University of Chicago as a recipient school and list our FAFSA code: 001774

 If you have filed your personal tax return, the University of Chicago Law School encourages you to use the IRS Data Retrieval Tool available on the FAFSA.
 This tool will allow you to pull in your tax data directly from the IRS and will auto-fill the tax portion of the form.

-You will be packaged with a Direct Unsubsidized and a Direct PLUS Loan and possibly Federal Perkins loan.
+You will be packaged with a Direct Unsubsidized and Direct PLUS Loans.
 For more information about these loan programs, please review the Types of Aid section on the Federal Student Aid website.
 If you prefer, you are welcome to apply for private alternative loans.
-Application and terms for those alternative loans are available directly with the lender.
+Applications and terms for those alternative loans are available directly with the lender.
 Students are not required to accept all loans offered.

 When should I submit these forms?

-- Need Access Form - February 15, 2015 (or, if you are admitted after February 1, two weeks after the date of your admission) - Parent Information Required for applicants age 28 or under
+- Financial Need Consideration - FAFSA and need application - February 15, 2017 (or, if you are admitted after February 1, two weeks after the date of your admission).

 How do I qualify for Federal Loans?

-As long as you are a citizen or permanent resident of the United States, you have never defaulted on a federal student loan, and you have completed a FAFSA, you will qualify for the Direct Unsubsidized Loan.
-Direct Plus loans require a simple credit check to be performed once you submit the UCAPP in May.
+As long as you are a citizen or permanent resident of the United States, have never defaulted on a federal student loan, and have completed a FAFSA, you will qualify for the Direct Unsubsidized Loan.
+Direct Plus loans require a simple credit check to be performed.
 The Law School's Financial Aid Office will provide preliminary loan package and the Student Loan Administration (SLA) will finalize your award by mid-summer.